dominik-glozinic/Polygalactic/README.md

 ## Technical Challenges

-- Implemented a Partial Refresh/Dirty Rectangle algorithm to circumvent the 20KB SRAM limitation, enabling a 320x240 UI without a full frame buffer.
+- Implemented a Partial Refresh algorithm to circumvent the 20KB SRAM limitation, enabling a 320x240 UI without a full frame buffer.
 - Avoiding performance dips and lag by using DMA (Direct Memory Access)
 - Writing a fast and reliable ILI9341 driver that doesn't overload the SPI connection by pushing all needed data at once instead of in chunks (also done to prevent tearing or freezing)